Annotation Tips and Tricks

 Predictive Labelling

-To use the predictive labeling first endure AI Endpoints have been added to the project.
+To use the predictive labelling first endure AI Endpoints have been added to the project.

 Then navigate to the “Predictions Tab” on the right panel.
 Select your prediction threshold (how confident the model must be to place a polygon)